-Yields on EverBank’s checking accounts are far more generous than those of other banks, whether online or brick-and-mortar.
-Ally Bank, which is often compared closely with EverBank, pays a comparatively paltry 0.10% interest on checking balances up to $15,000 and 0.50% on balances above that amount.
-Many brick-and-mortar banks, such as Wells Fargo and Bank of America, don’t pay interest on funds in checking accounts – and yields on their savings accounts are often laughably low as well, amounting to just 0.03% in Wells Fargo’s case and 0.02% in Bank of America’s.
+Yields on EverBank’s checking accounts are far more generous than those of other banks.
+Many brick-and-mortar banks, such as Wells Fargo and Bank of America, don’t pay interest on funds in checking accounts – and yields on their savings accounts are often laughably low as well, amounting to just less than 0.05% in both cases.
 With EverBank’s Yield Pledge, which is a literal pledge to keep its checking yields in the top fifth percentile relative to its U.S.-based competitors, customers don’t have to worry about rates not being competitive.

 5. No Overdraft Fees With Linked Accounts

 Even if they lack sufficient funds in their checking accounts, EverBank customers don’t have to pay overdraft fees if they link them with in-house money market or savings vehicles from which the bank can automatically pull.
 This safety net is limited by restrictions on outbound transfers – no more than six per statement period.